More Radio Hastings: History

-Arrow FM was founded in 1992 by two local radio executives, Mark Briggs and Matthew Wheeler, who conducted a series of RSL pilot broadcasts in both Hastings and Eastbourne.
-Three of the transmissions took place in Hastings under the Arrow FM and Splash FM branding - the licence holder was local DJ Terry James and the station manager was Terry Kane.
+Arrow FM was founded in 1992 by two local radio executives, Mark Briggs and Matthew Wheeler, who conducted a series of restricted service licence (RSL) pilot broadcasts in both Hastings and Eastbourne.
+Three of the transmissions took place in Hastings under the Arrow FM and Splash FM branding – the licence holder was local DJ Terry James and the station manager was Terry Kane.

 The group disbanded a year before the Radio Authority advertised a licence for one or more services in East Sussex.
-The winning bid, Conqueror Broadcasting Ltd - a consortium of local investors and radio operators, led by businessman Bill Uttley Moore CBE, who created the Arrow fm brand - won the licence in 1997.
+The winning bid, Conqueror Broadcasting Ltd – a consortium of local investors and radio operators, led by businessman Bill Uttley Moore CBE, who created the Arrow FM brand – won the licence in 1997.
 Mark Briggs rejoined the station ahead of its full-time launch on Good Friday 10 April 1998.

 By 2000, Arrow FM had been sold to Radio Investments Ltd, which also had interests in nearby stations.
 This group went on to become The Local Radio Company, which then sold Arrow FM along with sister station Sovereign FM to Media Sound Holdings in 2009.
 Bespoke local programming for the area was reduced to the weekday breakfast show, with all other output shared with sister stations Bright FM, Sovereign FM and Splash FM.

 In November 2010, Ofcom approved a request to share programming across all four stations, stating the changes would not substantially alter the character of the service.